faulhornlabs/csip/README.md

 Staged compilation is defined in [András Kovács's staged repository](https://github.com/AndrasKovacs/staged).

-In csip, the representations of terms and values are not affected by staged compilation.
-The representation of object code constructs are the same as the representation of user defined constructors.
+In csip, the representation of object code constructs is the same as the representation of user defined constructors.
 There are no splice and quote operations.
 Object code function applications and lambdas are inserted during converstion checking.
 Object code lets are inserted during elaboration.